Soldier Care Package Online Donations

 If you would like to contribute to our cause, you can make a monetary gift through our online donation option or by dropping off funds to Emporia Main Street (727 Commercial Street).
 Funds raised will be used to purchase gift items from local businesses and for shipping costs.

 We are also asking for items to include in our gift baskets.
 Please see below for a list of ideas.
 Items can also be dropped off to Emporia Main Street.
-Please have all items and donations made by November 26th.
+We will send items out periodically through Febuary.

 Care Package Items for Soldiers